ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ### Step 2 - Create Logs Data Platform stream

 > [!primary]
->
 > Hosted Private Cloud and LDP resources must belong to the same OVHcloud account.
-You will need to create a Logs Data Platform beforehand.
 >

-### Create a Logs Data Platform stream
+> You will need to create a Data Logs Stream beforehand.
+>

+#### Via the OVHcloud control panel

-You can refer to this guide and find out how to manage your streams from the Logs Data Platform section of the OVHcloud Control Panel: [Getting started with the Logs Data Platform.](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start).
+You can refer to this guide to find out how to manage your streams via the Logs Data Platform control panel: “[Quick start for Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start)” (EN).

-You can retrieve the **streamId** and set it aside (copy and paste).
-You will need it to activate your Hosted Private Cloud subscription with the Logs Data Platform in question.
+Retrieve the **streamId** and save (copy and paste) it.
+You will need it to activate your Hosted Private Cloud subscription with the Logs Data Platform stream in question.

+In the next step, we will look at how to create a stream

 ### Step 3 - Activate the Logs Data Platform Hosted Private Cloud subscription